About the Program and Predominant Track

 The degree prepares students for the professional practice of planning at local, regional, state and federal levels of government and within the private sector with a planning consultant, land developer, law firm, economic development agency/corporation or other business.

 Additional learning opportunities include a summer abroad or exchange programs with universities in the Netherlands or Turkey.
-Through the University’s certificate programs, Master of Community Planning students can add a specialization in areas such as real estate, area studies, a foreign language, planning, and historic preservation.
+Through the university’s certificate programs, Master of Community Planning students can add a focus area such as real estate, area studies, a foreign language, planning, and historic preservation.

 Accelerated Track (A Degree Program for Mid-Career Urban Professionals)